OVERVIEW

 Illustrator

-Off-Rail is a design solution that transforms the "logistical tax" of commuting into an opportunity for social discovery.
-By activating Seattle light rail stations with neighborhood-specific zines, the project encourages those in Seattle to break the "Seattle Freeze" and build deeper connections with the city’s informal gathering spots.
+Off-Rail is a series of zines showcasing third places in different Seattle light rail neighborhoods.
+The project encourages those in Seattle to break the "Seattle Freeze" and build deeper connections with the city’s informal gathering spots.

 Why does exploring a new city and finding community feel so exhausting for Seattle’s young professionals?